zachacrowell/election2016/README.md

      (as.numeric((dt$mhirank!=0))) + (as.numeric((dt$obeserank!=0)))
   )

   In addition to the codebook, two analysis files are provided to provide instructive examples of using the dataset.
+  A few rough plots of the data using mapinseconds.com are also provided.